some1less/Image-Steganography/README.md

 # Image Steganography v1.0 (updated for Windows)

+A console-based program that was a semester project for a C++ course at PJATK Univesity.

-Console App that works with BMP and PPM picture formats.
-Program supports stated formats for checking properties, encoding and decoding messages into pictures.
+The program mainly works with BMP and PPM picture formats.
+It supports stated formats for checking properties, encoding and decoding messages into pictures.
 It also has the ability to check whether a message can be written into an image.
 **Currently, this version is undergoing refactoring, therefore the encoding and decoding functions are temporarily unavailable.**

 ### Important Note before executing command lines